How to Treat an Abscess Tooth

 A dental abscess is a pocket of pus that gathered on a tooth.
 It usually comes as a result of a bacterial infection that accumulates within the soft, usually dead pulp of your tooth.
 Many things can cause this condition of your oral health.
 It can come as a result of a prolonged period of periodontal disease, broken teeth, or tooth decay.

 If you find out that the bleeding is coming from your tooth cavity, it then means that it is issuing forth from your pulp chamber.
-The best thing to do in this case is to visit your root canal dentist.
+The best thing to do in this case is to visit your dentist for a root canal.
 That is the ideal way you can eliminate the pulp that is infected.
 Although inflamed gums may sometimes bleed if they are close to a tooth cavity, your dentist can tell you the difference.

 Where to go for Abscessed Tooth Extraction?